-- drawers flew open or even fell out onto the floor along with their contents,
+- drawers fly open, or even fall out onto the floor along with their contents,

-- food will fall out of your refrigerator as soon as you open the door,
+- food falls out of your refrigerator as soon as you open the door,

 - items in your medicine cabinet are a jumbled mess,

-- items you left on your counter tops are on the floor and/or are broken,
+- items you left on your counter tops are on the floor or broken,

 - windows you had previously closed are now open.